-- (1) Class 1 Critical Facilities means those facilities that must remain accessible during the 0.2% flood event because they are the base of operations for emergency responders, are particularly difficult to evacuate during a flood event, or facilities that provide services essential to the life, health, and safety of the community.
-Class 1 Critical Facilities include police and fire stations, emergency medical centers, communication centers, hospitals, jails, detention centers, child or elderly daycare centers, nursing homes and other residential uses for persons with limited mobility and/or dependency on life-sustaining medical equipment. - Class 2 Critical Facilities means structures that store public records; museums and libraries; schools; and other buildings that store rare and/or valuable items and information that sustain the history and public records of the community.
+(1) Class 1 Critical Facilities - means those facilities that must remain accessible during the 0.2% flood event because they are the base of operations for emergency responders, are particularly difficult to evacuate during a flood event, or facilities that provide services essential to the life, health, and safety of the community.
+Class 1 Critical Facilities include police and fire stations, emergency medical centers, communication centers, hospitals, jails, detention centers, child or elderly daycare centers, nursing homes and other residential uses for persons with limited mobility and/or dependency on life-sustaining medical equipment.
+Class 1 Critical Facilities also include Hazardous Materials Facilities as defined herein.

+(2) Class 2 Critical Facilities - means structures that store public records; museums and libraries; schools; and other buildings that store rare and/or valuable items and information that sustain the history and public records of the community.
 These structures are not expected to remain accessible or functioning during a flood event, though in many instances their functions must resume as soon as possible after a flood event.
 Class 2 Critical Facilities also include public infrastructure such as water distribution and wastewater treatment facilities, which are expected to remain functioning during a flood event although they may be inaccessible or accessible only by water craft during a flood event.
-Class 2 Critical Facilities also include gas/oil/propane storage facilities, hazardous waste handling and storage facilities, and other public equipment storage facilities.
+Class 2 Critical Facilities also include gas/oil/propane storage facilities, and other public equipment storage facilities.